-If you notice any of these symptoms, see your doctor and be sure to tell him if you've traveled recently.
+If you notice any of these symptoms, see your doctor and be sure to tell them if you've traveled recently.
 Ticks can be the size of a poppy seed, so you may not know if you've been bitten by one.

 Your doctor will order blood tests to check for signs of infection.
 This includes looking for Babesia in the blood under a microscope.
-She may also want to do other blood tests to rule out conditions with similar symptoms, such as anaplasmosis or Lyme disease, which is also caused by ticks.
+They may also want to do other blood tests to rule out conditions with similar symptoms, such as anaplasmosis or Lyme disease, which is also caused by ticks.
 It's possible to have Lyme disease at the same time as babesiosis.

 Treatment and Prevention

 If you don't have any symptoms, you probably won't need treatment.
 If you do, your doctor may prescribe a drug called atovaquone that kills microorganisms along with the antibiotic azithromycin.
-Another combination he may recommend is quinine with the antibiotic clindamycin.
+Another combination they may recommend are quinine with the antibiotic clindamycin.

 - Stay away from overgrown grasses and leaf piles, where ticks are likely to be.

 - Wear long pants tucked into your socks and a long-sleeve shirt when you're near where ticks thrive.

 - Wear light-colored clothes so you can easily spot ticks.